 The research topic ‘Institutions, Entrepreneurship and Economic Development’ aims to understand the private and public institutional environment of doing business in Hungary and Central Europe.
 Our efforts focus on both the qualitative and quantitative analysis of the business environment using the methodology and perspective of economics, sociology and political science.
 We offer realistic private/public policy solutions to make Central European businesses more able to create value, more cooperative and more open to innovation.
 Specific features of enterpreneurship are also in the spotlight, such as female entrepreneurship or social entrepreneurship.

 We see the world as one organized by institutions.
 We pursue our research with the assumption that the realms of politics, business and society are not independent from each other.
 They are phenomena of an interdependent network of people and private and public organizations where all actors carry out their actions based their interests, incentives, values, experiences and expectations.

 Building on this foundational perspective, our researchers focus on several different problems.
 What must the government do to enhance competitiveness?
 How could we reduce the administrative burden on the economy?
 What are the non-governmental institutions that may create opportunities for companies to get more competitive?
 What are the special features (obstacles and opportunities) of a post-communist government and society in terms of competitiveness?
 What is the role of SMEs in a competitive economy?
 How is it adequate to conceptualize innovation in an economy on the semi-periphery of the Western world?
 What kind of skills are needed for entrepreneurs?
 What challenges they face and what strategies they develop to overcome these?

 1. Communal Competitiveness

 Building on almost ten years of research, HETFA offers a new, more qualitative conceptualization of competitiveness.
-Focusing on the underlying motives behind competitive behavior, competitiveness means actions that create value as a result of cooperation and that are open to innovation.
+Focusing on the underlying motives behind competitive behaviour, competitiveness means actions that create value as a result of cooperation and that are open to innovation.
 Using this concept, it is possible to assess the competitiveness of people, organizations, companies, nations in a unified analytical framework.

 2. Sociology of Business and Entrepreneurship